polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

+Welcome to the **PIT -** Polymer Incentivized Testnet!

+The PIT embodies Polymer’s commitment to innovation, security, and scalability to the interoperability landscape.
+The Polymer hub brings together for developers, rollup and eigen infrastructure operators to explore, build, and contribute towards the Superchain thesis.

 # Phase 1 Guidelines

 Welcome to Phase 1 of the PIT!
 This document serves as your guide to participating in our testnet, where developers can build, collaborate, and innovate in the Polymer ecosystem.